OpenEvalProject/evals/manuscripts/elife-45413/v2/manuscript.md

 **Scheme 2.:** Different parameters are normalised to controls (junctions from non-expressing cells) arbitrarily set as 100 (orange colour).
 Values are represented as circles of proportional sizes for junctions between two expressing cells (red colour).
 Non-significant values are shown in pink colour (ns).

-## Dynamic range of the measurements of cell–cell contact phenotypes
+### Dynamic range of the measurements of cell–cell contact phenotypes

 Disassembly of junctions by oncogenes is a severe phenotype, often leading to complete dissolution of contacts.
 However, other stimuli (i.e. differentiation, protein depletion, growth factor or drug treatment) may induce a milder phenotype that is not easily quantified.
 We asked whether the Junction Mapper could efficiently detect small changes in E-cadherin levels or distribution under different conditions (Figure 6).
 Datasets were obtained where the role of actin-regulatory proteins in junction formation was investigated in normal keratinocytes (Erasmus et al., 2016).
 Depletion of CIP4 (a regulator of cadherin trafficking) (Leibfried et al., 2008; Rolland et al., 2014), VAV2 (an exchange factor for Rho, Rac2 and Cdc42) (Vigil et al., 2010) or EEF1A (an actin bundling protein) (Mateyak and Kinzy, 2010) results in modest, but significant fluctuations in E-cadherin at junctions (20%–30%) using a thresholding method (Erasmus et al., 2016).

 ![Figure 6.](https://cdn.elifesciences.org/articles/45413/elife-45413-fig6-v2.jpg)

 **Figure 6.:** (A) Human normal keratinocytes were depleted of different cytoskeleton-associated proteins using siRNA against CIP4 (A), EEF1A (C) or VAV2 (E).
 Cells were fixed and stained for E-cadherin, and images acquired for control (non-targeting oligos) and depleted cells.
 Areas marked by coloured rectangles are shown as a zoom underneath the images.
 Arrowheads point to E-cadherin staining.
 (B, D, F) Quantification of different parameters obtained with Junction Mapper.
 Graphs are plotted with values on the Y-axis and control and siRNA samples on the X-axis for CIP4 (B), EEF1A (D) and VAV2 (F).
 The parameter name and a diagram representing the quantification are shown on top of each graph.
 Junctions analysed in each condition were obtained from technical replicates and numbers assessed is shown at the bottom of the graphs, below each scatter box plots.
 Statistical analysis was performed using Mann-Whitney U-test.
 Non-significant (ns) and significant p-values (<0.05) are placed inside graphs.
-Scale bar = 20 μM or 10 μM (zoom images).Figure 6—source data 1.Figure 6B, D and F.
+Scale bar = 20 μM or 10 μM (zoom images).

 When analysed with Junction Mapper, CIP4, VAV2 or EEF1A siRNA did not interfere with the linearity of the contacting interface (Figure 6B,D,F), in line with the appearance of normal, linear junctions.
 Consistent with our previous findings (Erasmus et al., 2016), a small decrease in E-cadherin intensity was observed in both CIP4- and VAV2-depleted cells (Figure 6B,F), while EEF1A siRNA promoted the unusual phenotype of higher levels of cadherin receptors (Figure 6D).
 These distinct patterns were also seen when E-cadherin intensity and area were normalized to the interface area (Intensity per Interface Area and Interface Occupancy, respectively).
 Strikingly, despite the similar reduction in E-cadherin intensity levels following VAV2 and CIP4 depletion, receptors were removed in different ways from junctions.
 The clusters of cadherin receptors were less dense with lower levels of CIP4, while upon VAV2 siRNA, the density of the clusters slightly increased (Cluster density, Figure 6B,F).